Corcoran ~ LMT — Owner

 What do you like about being an LMT? “ I take pride in my ability to put my clients in a deep state of relaxation allowing them to fully benefit from the session.
 Clients who suffer from chronic pain have found relief from my therapeutic touch which gives me great joy to witness.”

 What sets you apart?
-“I am the only LMT at LivingWell that specializes in Craniosacral treatments.
+“I specialize in Craniosacral treatments.
 I master in Warm Stone and Body Wraps, which are fabulous when paired with a massage.”

 What advice would you give to a client new to massage therapy?
 “Massage has so many benefits – from treating pain to easing your mind during a stressful time.
 To get the maximum reward from your treatment, don’t be shy to communicate your needs to your therapist.”